moritzfl/IncrementalAnalysesEvaluationResultEvaluators/Readme.md

 ### PerformanceEvaluator

 Executing PerformanceEvaluator compares the performance of the one analysis execution with a reference execution.
+As the performance analysis is performed by extracting information from log files which get rather large, the evaluation process takes a couple of minutes.

 The execution of the PerformanceEvaluator can be achieved through a command line call: